snowch/hsm-guide/book.md

 This book is developed by the community - please send me your contributions.

+ - The source of this book is available here: https://github.com/snowch/hsm-guide/blob/master/book.md
+ - You can view the print version of the book here: https://gitprint.com/snowch/hsm-guide/blob/master/book.md

 ## Audience

 Undergraduate and graduate students should find that this book supplements their studies in the theoretical